klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 "What is the matrix?"

-Fate, it seems, is not without a sense of irony.
+It's tempting to quote Morpheus: "Fate, it seems, is not without a sense of irony".